jennifer-hiller/SBA-318/README.md

 # JIRA-clone

+I will be using this for my capstone project.

 If you go to "/" you will see a form.
 Submit the form and it will output the HTML for the second page.

 ## JIRA-clone API